Small separators, upper bounds for $l^\infty$-widths, and systolic geometry: Proof of Theorem 1.2

+Note that the previous lemma immediately implies the first part of the following result that is stronger than Theorem 1.2.
+The second part will then immediately follow from Theorem 1.6 (and is stronger than Theorem 1.5(2)).

 \begin{theorem} Let $M^n$ be a $C^1$-smooth submanifold of $\mathbb{R}^{n+1}$.
 Consider a cubic lattice in $\mathbb{R}^{n+1}$ with side length $l$.
 Assume that the volume of the intersection of $M^n$ with any closed $(n+1)$-dimensional cube of the cubic lattice is strictly less than $\frac{1}{3}l^n$.
 Then there exists a continuous map $\phi$ of $M^n$ to the $(n-1)$-skeleton of the cubic lattice such that $x$ and $\phi(x)$ always belong to the same closed $(n+1)$-dimensional cube of the lattice.
-If $M^n$ is essential, then there exists a non-contractible closed curve on $M^n$ contained in a cube with side length $4l$. \end{theorem} {\bf Acknowledgement.} Sergey Avvakumov is partially supported by NSERC Discovery grant and the grant 765/19 from the Israel Science Foundation (ISF).
-The research of Alexander Nabutovsky was partially supported by his NSERC Discovery Grant 2017-06068.
+If $M^n$ is essential, then there exists a non-contractible closed curve on $M^n$ contained in an open cube with side length $2l$ and sides parallel to the coordinate axes. \end{theorem} {\bf Acknowledgements.} Sergey Avvakumov was partially supported by NSERC Discovery grants and the grant 765/19 from the Israel Science Foundation (ISF).
+The research of Alexander Nabutovsky was partially supported by his NSERC Discovery Grant and Simons Fellowship.
+This research was partially done during the visit of A.N. to SLMath in the fall of 2024.